mathjax/MathJax-docs/output/html.rst

 information on what fonts are available and how to select them.

-The CHTML output component (:ref:`chtml-component`) is included in all the :ref:`combined-components` that include `chtml` in thier hames.
+The CHTML output component (:ref:`chtml-component`) is included in all the :ref:`combined-components` that include `chtml` in their names.
 You can also load it explicitly by including ``output/chtml`` in the :data:`load` array of the :data:`loader` block of your MathJax configuration.